Thursday, April 16, 2015

 This thought process began a few weeks ago while on a plane to Arizona.
 I have no idea what brought it about.
 There I was sitting in my seat, trying to read, trying to shut out the world, and my oh so many thoughts, when it hit me--it doesn't really matter to anyone where I am or where I am going.

-I could not believe how this one observation by her lead right into the blog I was working on.
+I could not believe that this one observation of hers led right into the blog I was working on.
 It was as if she had read my mind.
 What I wanted to tell her is that this is just the beginning.
-This is where it all starts--that growing up period in the life of a child.
+This is where it all starts--that growing-up period in the life of a child.
 It gets worse, so much worse.
-Those feelings as a parent of being (feeling) unneeded, not needed--however you chose to describe it, it has begun.
+Those feelings as a parent of being (feeling) unneeded, not needed--however you choose to describe it, it has begun.
 I guess it's that time of life for me, the one that I knew would one day come, but somehow pretended it wouldn't apply to me--not really.
 No, it wasn't ever going to happen to me.
-My children and my grandchildren would always need me, always ask for my sage advice so chalked full of wisdom.
+My children and my grandchildren would always need me, always ask for my sage advice, so chalked full of wisdom.
 And yet...not so much.

-As my daughter-in-law caught a little glimpse of that yesterday while dropping her daughter off at school--I had already come to the realization that my time had already come and gone.
+As my daughter-in-law caught a brief glimpse of that yesterday while dropping her daughter off at school, I had already realized that my time had come and gone.
 That time of life where I am no longer needed.
 That time of life where they--as in my children--are perfectly capable of handling their own problems just fine by themselves.
 Unneeded--that's how I feel.
-Not put out to pasture necessarily, it's just that I am not needed.
+Not necessarily put out to pasture; it's just that I am not needed.
 Calls unanswered, questions unasked, wisdom unneeded.
 They can do it all on their own now.

 And isn't that what I wanted in the end?
 For them not to need me?
 For them to be completely independent?
 I thought so anyway.
 I really did.
 I wanted them to be self-sufficient.
 At least that's what I thought.
 I thought that's what I wanted.
 Didn't I?

-However, maybe what I really wanted was the occasional phone call or text--just asking my opinion.
-After all, don't I have years upon years of experience?
+However, maybe what I really wanted was the occasional phone call or text — just to ask my opinion.
+I have years of experience.
 My face looks as if that is true.
 It surely does.
-My brain also, with its years of education, feels that way.
-Why isn't anyone asking me how what, or why?
+My brain, also, with its years of education, feels that way.
+Why isn't anyone asking me how, what, or why?
 I have so much more to offer and yet...I am not called upon.
 In fact, I feel that sometimes I am placated.
 When did that happen?

-I have noticed that during this time in my life, while so truly unneeded, that I must find a new way of living.
+I have noticed that during this time in my life, though I am truly unneeded, I must find a new way of living.
 One that says to itself--live for yourself now.
 Your children are grown.
 Live for yourself.
 And that's the hardest part for me.
-As I was growing up, in the beginning, I think I lived for my parents, then my husband, then my children, and now I wonder--whom shall I live for?
-I don't mean this in the religious or spiritual sense at all, I'm speaking strictly metaphorically.
-I am wondering, is now the time of life that I live for me?
+As I was growing up, I think I lived for my parents, then my husband, then my children, and now I wonder — whom shall I live for?
+I don't mean this in the religious or spiritual sense at all; I'm speaking strictly metaphorically.
+I am wondering: is this now the time of life I live for?

-My husband and I have been discussing this at length, our retirement is fast approaching, the time where we are wondering--where shall we live, whom shall we live near?
+My husband and I have been discussing this at length.
+Our retirement is fast approaching —the time when we are wondering: where shall we live, and whom shall we live near?
 We have so many questions, with so few answers.
-It seems you see, that we are not needed.
+It seems you see that we are not needed.
 Not anywhere.
 It's a very strange time in our lives.
 One full of confusion and uneasiness.